SanKolisetty/AI-Image-Classifier/README.md

 [(Back to top)](#table-of-contents)

 The CNN model was built similar to `VGG16` and was trained on the train dataset.
-The model has a Convulutional Layer, MaxPooling Layer and a Dropout Layer repeated four times with incresing sizes of filters of the Convulutional Layer i.e. 32, 64, 128, and 256.
+The model has a `Convolutional` Layer, `MaxPooling` Layer and a `Dropout` Layer repeated four times with incraesing sizes of filters of the Convolutional Layer i.e. 32, 64, 128, and 256.
 It has 3 dense layers.
 The activation for all the layers is `relu` except for the last layer, which has activation `sigmoid`.
 The model architecture and model summary are uploaded.